 An epidemic of opioid misuse

-According to the CDC, overdose deaths involving prescription opioids have quadrupled since 1999, and so have sales of these prescription drugs.3 From 1999 to 2015, more than 183,000 people have died in the U.S. from overdoses related to prescription, with 15,000 of these deaths in 2015.
+According to the CDC, overdose deaths involving prescription opioids have quadrupled since 1999, and so have sales of these prescription drugs.3 From 1999 to 2015, more than 183,000 people have died in the U.S. from overdoses related to prescription.

 Prescription opioids used to treat moderate to severe pain include oxycodone/OxyContin, hydrocodone (Vicodin), morphine, and methadone.
 Fentanyl is a synthetic opioid pain reliever, more powerful than other opioids used for severe pain, typically in advanced cancer.
 Heroin is an illegal opioid.

 Opioid addiction and deaths continue to rise

 An estimated 2.1 million people in the U.S. struggle with an opioid use disorder.
 Rates of opioid addiction and overdose deaths are continuing to rise.
 Since 2010, the number of opioid overdose deaths has doubled from more than 21,000 to more than 42,000 in 2016.